tqheel/backuper/README.md

 ============
 - Read-in source and destination directories from a database or xml file, so that multiple directories can be backed-up in one run.
 - Compress files into a timestamped Zip archive, to enable storing multiple versions of files in case of source corrunption.
+- I also like the idea of using Azure storage or Amazon S3 as the backup destination, rather than a traditional file system.